Cinnamomum verum: Grading

+These groups are further divided into specific grades.
+For example, Mexican is divided into M00000 special, M000000 and M0000, depending on quill diameter and number of quills per kilogram.
+Any pieces of bark less than 106 mm long are categorized as quillings.
+Featherings are the inner bark of twigs and twisted shoots.
+Chips are trimmings of quills, outer and inner bark that cannot be separated, or the bark of small twigs.

 Medicinal uses

 Cinnamon has a long history of use in traditional medicine as a digestive aid.

 Preliminary studies show that cinnamon could slow symptoms of Alzheimer's disease through the reduction of the oligomerization of beta-amyloid.